platframe/platframe/README.md

 \* Currently, only linting for JavaScript is wired to the test task.
 You are responsible for integrating additional testing mechanisms as required.

 ### Deploy
-For an optimized, production-targeted build, run `npm run production`
+For an optimized, production-targeted build, run `yarn build`
-You can optionally wire your deployment logic to `npm run deploy`
+You can optionally wire your deployment logic to `yarn deploy`

 ## Documentation
 The documentation can be found at [platframe.com/docs](https://platframe.com/docs)